juliet-a-m/Azure-App-Service-Labs/Config/VNet Integration/Regional/Lab 001 - App Service is unable to reach VNet resources/README.md

-# Azure App Service Gateway Required VNet Integration  Lab 1
+# Azure App Service Regional VNet Integration  Lab 1

 This is the first Level 200 lab for Azure App Service Regional VNet Integration.